steedos/alfresco-s3-adapter/README.md

  * Uses Alfresco SDK 3.0 and tested with Alfresco 5.2
  * Pull Requests / Issues / Contributions are welcomed!
  * Use Findify s3mock for testing
+ * Steedos: Uses Alfresco SDK 4.0 and tested with Alfresco 6.1

 ## Build Instructions

+ * Must build with java <= 1.8
  * After cloning the project, run `mvn clean install` to download dependencies and build the project.

 ## Installation